64bleat/TetraGen-Unity/README.md

     void Start()
     {
+        // Allocate memory buffers for generation
         chunk.GenerationStart();
     }

     void Update()
     {
-        chunk.SetTriangleBuffer(TetraGenShape[] shapes, ...)
+        // Generate the signed-distance fields on GPU chunk.SetTriangleBuffer(TetraGenShape[] shapes, ...)
         {
-            chunk.TGPositionKernel.Dispatch(...);
+            // sets the positions in the signed-distance field lattice chunk.TGPositionKernel.Dispatch(...);

             foreach(TetraGenShape shape in shapes)
             {
-                shape.TGShapeKernel.Dispatch(...);
-                shape.TGBlendKernel.Dispatch(...);
+                // Set shape to the blend buffer shape.TGShapeKernel.Dispatch(...);
+                // Apply the blend buffer to the main signed-distance field buffer shape.TGBlendKernel.Dispatch(...);
             }

-            chunk.TGMeshKernel.Dispatch(...);
+            // form triangles applying the marching cube algorithm to the signed-distance field chunk.TGMeshKernel.Dispatch(...);
         }

-        chunk.GenerateMeshes(...)
+        // retrieve triangles from the gpu and form meshes and gameobjects out of them. chunk.GenerateMeshes(...)
     }

     void OnDestroy()
     {
+        // De-allocate buffers when you're finished.
         chunk.GenerationEnd();
     }
 }